The basics of campus information security boil down to the following three concerns: Protecting Yourself, Protecting Devices, and Protecting Data

-There are three (3) Device/Use catagories:
+There are three (3) Device/Use categories:

 Institutional Device - Servers that store, process or transmit sensitive data (e.g., database servers, application servers, web front-end servers, backup and storage systems, etc.).

-Privileged Access Device - Any device where credentials are used to provide privileged access (e.g., super user or administrator) to an institutional device that is utilized for protected data.
+Privileged Access Device - Any device where credentials are used to provide privileged access (e.g., superuser or administrator) to an institutional device that is utilized for protected data.